agentsystems/agentsystems/README.md

 Deploy agents locally.
 Process data on your hardware.
 Control your AI infrastructure.

-> **Run any AI agent with enhanced trust controls.** AgentSystems is designed to let you deploy third-party agents on your own hardware with container isolation, audit logging, and credential separation - designed to keep your data and credentials out of the hands of agent builders.
+> **Run first and third-party AI agents with enhanced trust controls.** AgentSystems is designed to let you deploy third-party agents on your own hardware with container isolation, audit logging, and credential separation - designed to keep your data and credentials out of the hands of agent builders.
 One-line install, works with OpenAI, Anthropic, Bedrock, and local models via Ollama.

 ## Why AgentSystems?